-The concept fascinates me, but my feeling before I started researching this article was that the rewards aren’t worth the risk.
+The concept fascinates me, but my feeling before I started researching at-home microneedling was that the rewards aren’t worth the risk.

 New York City-based cosmetic dermatologist Dr. Marina Peredo agrees.

 While Peredo is wary of cheap, at-home microneedling devices, she does see benefits in the treatment when it’s performed by experts.
 At her busy practice in Upper East Side Manhattan, she often combines platelet-rich plasma (PRP) facials — also known as vampire facials — with microneedling to promote healing and help the growth factors penetrate deeper into the skin.

 “We mainly do microneedling on younger patients who are interested in less invasive procedures to address acne scarring.
 It helps smooth the skin’s texture, while reducing the appearance of large pores,” says Peredo.